fooof-tools/fooof/README.md

 `$ git clone https://github.com/voytekresearch/fooof`

-If you want to install the development version (without making changes), move into the directory you cloned and install with:
+To then install the development version (without making changes), move into the directory you cloned and run:

 `$ pip install .`